Date of birth

 Dack enjoyed an outstanding first campaign at Ewood Park, which saw the playmaker named the division's Player of the Year following a string of impressive displays to help Rovers back to the Championship.

-The step up to the Championship was comfortable for the talisman, who finished 2018-19 with 18 goals in all competitions.
+After signing a new contract with Rovers, the step up to the Championship proved to be comfortable for the talisman, who finished 2018-19 with 18 goals in all competitions.

 He started the following campaign in fine form and hit 10 goals before Christmas, only for an anterior cruciate ligament injury to end his season prematurely.